 Foreclosures in Puerto Rico go through a judicial process in the court system.
 The lender initiates the foreclosure by filing a brief in court, along with certain documents.
 The brief must contain an exact breakdown of the following:

 A borrower who disagrees with the foreclosure has 20 days to file an objection to the foreclosure in a document called a "deposition."
-If the borrower does not object or pay the amount due, the home will be sold at auction to the highest bidder after the 30-day period passes.
+If the borrower doesn't object or pay the amount due, the home will be sold at auction to the highest bidder after the 30-day period passes.
 If the borrower objects, and the court resolves the objection in the lender's favor, the auction will be allowed to proceed.

 After the auction takes place, the court has ten days to review the record of the transaction.
-If the lender correctly followed all procedures, the court will confirm the sale and the proceeds will be used to pay off the mortgage debt.
+If the lender correctly followed all procedures, the court will confirm the sale, and the proceeds will be used to pay off the mortgage debt.

-For instance, if the loan balance were $250,000 and the house sold for $200,000, the lender would receive a deficiency judgment for $50,000.
-However, the foreclosing lender cannot get a deficiency judgment if the mortgage contract is a "non-recourse" loan, which means that the contract prohibits a deficiency judgment.
+For instance, if the loan balance were $350,000 and the house sold for $300,000, the lender can generally get a deficiency judgment for $50,000.
+But the foreclosing lender can't get a deficiency judgment if the mortgage contract is a "non-recourse" loan, which means that the contract prohibits a deficiency judgment.

-A redemption period is an amount of time following the foreclosure sale when the borrower can pay off the total debt (or reimburse the amount paid to the purchaser who bought the home at the foreclosure sale) to reclaim the property.
+A redemption period is an amount of time following the foreclosure sale when the borrowers can pay off the total debt, or reimburse the amount paid to the purchaser who bought the home at the foreclosure sale, to reclaim the property.

 To find and review Puerto Rico's foreclosure laws, go to the Laws of Puerto Rico Unannotated and click on Title 30, Mortgage Law and Regulations.
 You'll find the foreclosure statutes under Subtitle 4, Chapter 121—Mortgage Foreclosure Proceedings.
 Statutes change, so checking them is always a good idea.
 How courts and agencies interpret and apply the law can also change.
 These are just some of the reasons to consult with an attorney if you're facing a foreclosure.